Nayte91/DoctrineBundle/docs/en/configuration.rst

             orm:
                 default_entity_manager: ~ # The first defined is used if not set

-                # No-op, will be deprecated and removed in the future
+                # No-op, deprecated, will be removed in the future
                 enable_native_lazy_objects:   true

                 identity_generation_preferences: